-- Driver – If the driver of the moving truck was operating their vehicle in a negligent way, they might be liable for the accident whether they were renting the truck or working as an employee of a moving company.
+- Driver – If the driver of the moving truck was negligent while operating their vehicle, they might be liable for the accident whether they were renting the truck or working as an employee of a moving company.

 - Mechanic or repair service – If the accident happened due to a faulty repair, the person or company who last carried out maintenance checks on the truck could be held liable.

 - Vehicle or parts manufacturer – If a defective vehicle part caused your injuries, the manufacturer might be at fault.

 - Vehicle loader – If the accident occurred because of vehicle instability due to improper loading, those who loaded the truck may bear some responsibility for your losses.

 While filing a claim against multiple parties can be complex, doing so can help you recover fair compensation if one party’s insurance policy cannot cover your losses.
 An experienced moving truck accident attorney can help you handle a case with multiple defendants.

 Contact an Experienced Columbia Moving Truck Accident Lawyer

 If you have suffered injuries in an accident with a moving truck in South Carolina, speak with a seasoned truck accident lawyer as soon as possible.
 The skilled and knowledgeable Columbia moving truck accident lawyers of Goings Law Firm, LLC will help you navigate every stage of your claim, and we will fight assertively for the compensation you deserve.